Zombie Holocaust: Release

 The film was released in Italy in 1980 and grossed a total of 300 million Italian lira.
-It was released in the United States in 1982 in a heavily edited form under the title Doctor Butcher M.D., which incorporated footage from an unreleased film shot by director Roy Frumkes.
+It was released in the United States in 1982 in modified form, under the title Doctor Butcher M.D.
+The Doctor Butcher cut has a runtime of 82 minutes, while the original Zombie Holocaust cut is 89 minutes.
+The Doctor Butcher cut features a new prologue which consists of footage from an unreleased film shot by director Roy Frumkes, intercut with footage of the zombies from the film and footage of a swinging sign outside a building that says "Doctor Butcher M.D."
+This cut also features a new soundtrack.

 In addition to the title Zombie Holocaust, the film has since been released under various other English titles, including Island of the Last Zombies, Queen of the Cannibals and Zombie 3.